We Love Doodles

 Probiotics and Prebiotics

 In addition to modifying your dog’s diet, probiotics and prebiotics are safe options for symptomatic treatment of diarrhea.
 Healthy dogs and humans alike naturally have bacteria in our gastrointestinal tract, also known as the microflora.
 The microflora plays an important role in proper digestion and gastrointestinal health.
 Probiotics contain live bacteria and aim to readjust the microflora, while prebiotics nourish the intestinal bacteria.
-Not all probiotics are created equal and may vary in efficacy based on how many strains and colonies of bacteria the probiotic provides.
+Not all probiotics are created equal and they may vary in efficacy based on how many strains and colonies of bacteria the probiotic provides.
 I recommend consulting your veterinarian to discuss the best options for probiotics and prebiotics for your dog.

 Anti-Nausea and Anti-Vomiting Medications in Dogs With Diarrhea